"He was reminding everyone at the time of the Jesus Christ example, which is to love people."

 - Victor Hugo's historical novel Les Misérables is the basis of one of musical theater's biggest successes.
 Producer Cameron Mackintosh opened his first London show featuring the celebrated score by French composer Claude-Michel Schönberg and lyricist Alain Boublil (adapted into English by Herbert Kretzmer) in 1985.
 Les Miserables has been on the London stage and reaching a worldwide audience ever since.

-This Christmas Day, moviegoers will get the chance to experience Hugo's powerfully redemptive story on the big screen with the release of Oscar-winning director Tom Hooper's film adaptation.
+Moviegoers get the chance to experience Hugo's powerfully redemptive story with the release of Oscar-winning director Tom Hooper's film adaptation.
 Led by stage and screen actor Hugh Jackman as ex-convict Jean Valjean, the film's co-stars include Russell Crowe as Inspector Javert, Anne Hathaway in the role of Fantine, Amanda Seyfried as Cosette, Eddie Redmayne as rebel student Marius, Samantha Barks as Éponine and Sacha Baron Cohen and Helena Bonham Carter as Master and Madame Thénardier.

 Amanda Seyfried: It's the most profound thing I think that you could ever hear someone say, and for it to be sung, it's just that much more powerful.
 It's what we're left with at the end, and that's why I think Les Mis' has been such a phenomenon for so many years because of the theme, what it's about really, in the end, love.

 Samantha Barks: It's that theme of redemption and hope.
 For my character, growing up in a world of the Thénardiers', however hilarious they are, they're very twisted, dark people.
-So for a character like Éponine, who's never really experienced good people, when she meets somebody like Marius who is... he's a good man, and that kind of affect on her and love actually redeeming her.
-She does choose the natural path to her, which is—she's a criminal; it's not the correct path to go down.
-But in the end, she does do the right thing because I think love has actually redeemed her and made her—although her ending is tragic, she does do the right thing.
+So for a character like Éponine, who's never really experienced good people, when she meets somebody like Marius... he's a good man, and that kind of affect on her and love actually redeeming her.
+She does choose the natural path to her, which is—she's a criminal.
+It's not the correct path to go down.
+But in the end, she does do the right thing because I think love has actually redeemed her....
+Although her ending is tragic, she does do the right thing.

 Anne Hathaway: It's the answer to the question that Jean Valjean asks in the prologue, “What spirit comes to move my life?”
 And he spends the rest of the film answering that question.